Anwar Raslan

-Anwar Raslan (أنور رسلان; born 3 February 1963) is a Syrian former colonel who led a unit of Syria's General Intelligence Directorate.
-In January 2022, he was convicted of crimes against humanity in a German Higher Regional Court under universal jurisdiction.
-The specific charges against him were 4,000 counts of torture, 58 counts of murder, rape and sexual coercion.
-His case was the first international war crimes case against a member of the Syrian government during the presidency of Bashar al-Assad.
+Anwar Raslan (أنور رسلان; born 3 February 1963) is a Syrian former colonel who led a unit within Syria's General Intelligence Directorate.
+In January 2022, a German Higher Regional Court convicted him of crimes against humanity under universal jurisdiction.
+The specific charges against him were 4,000 counts of torture, 58 counts of murder, rape, and sexual coercion.
+His trial marked the first international war crimes case against a member of the Syrian government during the presidency of Bashar al-Assad.

 Early life and career

 Anwar Raslan was born in 1963 in Taldou in the Homs governorate, Syria.
 After completing a degree in law, he served as a security service officer in Damascus.
 In 2006, Raslan was responsible for the detention of Syrian lawyer and human rights defender Anwar al-Bunni.
 In 2008, he became colonel, and head of the intelligence department of Branch 251 (internal branch), also known as branch al-Khatib, part of the General Intelligence Directorate.
 Raslan was tasked with the internal safety of Al-Khatib prison, located in Damascus.
 In July 2012, Raslan moved to branch 285 of the state security forces.
 Branch 285 mostly dealt with high value prisoners, such as political detainees.